-- 5.2 A Member in Public Practice who accepts an Engagement to provide a Due Diligence Sign-Off or other reports to a Due Diligence Committee, whether as a DDC Member, DDC Observer or Reporting Person, shall specify in the Due Diligence Sign-Off or other reports the specific information (that is, Financial Information and/or Other Specific Information) in or relevant to the Public Document that the Member will perform procedures on, and the nature of those procedures. - 5.3 A Member in Public Practice who accepts an Engagement to report to a Due Diligence Committee, whether as a DDC Member, DDC Observer or a Reporting Person, shall not report or advise on matters of a legal nature. - 5.4 Paragraph 5.3 does not preclude a Firm from providing legal services if the Firm has been engaged to provide legal advice in relation to a Public Document and the Firm has suitably qualified lawyers. - 5.5 While a Member in Public Practice may confirm in a Due Diligence Sign-Off that, based on the work the Member has performed, the Member is not aware of the particular Financial Information and/or Other Specific Information being misleading or deceptive in the form and context in which they appear in the Public Document, it is not within a Member's expertise to provide an opinion on whether disclosures in the Public Document or the due diligence process followed in relation to the preparation of the Public Document meet a particular legal standard.
-These are matters requiring the collective consideration of all of the members of the Due Diligence Committee, and are reported on in the Due Diligence Committee's report.
-Similarly, the Member is not qualified to report on whether the Client has complied with other legal obligations such as continuous disclosure obligations. - 5.6 A Member in Public Practice shall only sign a report to Those Charged with Governance on: - a) information in a Public Document of a general nature relating to financial, accounting, tax or any other matters; or - b) the content of the Public Document as a whole; or - c) the due diligence process in relation to (a) and (b), if the Member is a DDC Member and that report is a report of the Due Diligence Committee which is approved and signed concurrently by the other members of the Due Diligence Committee.
+- 5.2 A Member in Public Practice who accepts an Engagement to provide a Due Diligence Sign-Off or other reports to a Due Diligence Committee, whether as a DDC Member, DDC Observer, or Reporting Person shall specify in the Due Diligence Sign-Off or other reports the Financial Information and/or Other Specific Information in or relevant to the Public Document that the Member has performed procedures on, and the nature of those procedures. - 5.3 Based on the work performed a Member in Public Practice may report in a Due Diligence Sign-Off that the Member is not aware of: - a) the specified Financial Information and/or Other Specific Information being misleading or deceptive (including by omission) in the form and context in which they appear in the Public Document; and - b) the due diligence enquiries set out in the Due Diligence Planning Memorandum adopted by the Due Diligence Committee as they relate to the Financial Information and/or Other Specific Information not constituting all enquiries which are reasonable in the circumstances so far as the Financial Information and/or Other Specific Information are concerned.

+5.4 A Member in Public Practice who accepts an Engagement to report to a Due Diligence Committee, whether as a DDC Member, DDC Observer or a Reporting Person shall not report or advise on matters outside the Member's area of expertise.

+- 5.5 Paragraph 5.4 precludes a Member in Public Practice from providing an opinion on: - a) whether the Financial Information and/or Other Specific Information disclosed in a Public Document is sufficient and appropriate to satisfy the relevant disclosure requirements of the Corporations Act 2001, for example those set out in Division 4 of Part 6D.2.
+These are matters requiring the collective consideration of all of the members of the Due Diligence Committee, and are reported on in the Due Diligence Committee's report; or - b) whether the Client has complied with other legal obligations such as continuous disclosure obligations. - 5.6 Paragraph 5.4 does not preclude a Firm from providing legal advice and reporting in relation to a Public Document if the Firm has Partners and Managerial Employees who are suitably qualified lawyers.

+- 5.7 A Member in Public Practice shall only sign a report to Those Charged with Governance on: - a) information in a Public Document of a general nature relating to financial, accounting, tax or any other matters; or - b) the content of the Public Document as a whole; or - c) the due diligence process in relation to (a) and (b), as a DDC Member and where that report is a report of the Due Diligence Committee which is approved and signed concurrently by the other members of the Due Diligence Committee.